-Limiting access to postings through privacy settings is not sufficient to ensure privacy.
-Students must be aware that social network privacy settings can be breached which could result in the printing and distribution of personal postings.
+Limiting access to postings through privacy settings does not ensure privacy.
+Access and Privacy settings can be breached which could result in the printing and distribution of personal postings.
 Potential employers, patients, families, coworkers, fellow students, and faculty may gain access to postings without the student's knowledge or permission.
-Therefore, students are held accountable for all postings.
-Disciplinary action, up to and including dismissal from the program, will be imposed upon students who violate the social networking guidelines.